mathesar-foundation/mathesar/docs/docs/configuration/connect-to-existing-db.md

 ## Connect to a database server running on the host {: #localhost-db }

 !!! info ""
     This content is related to Mathesar running in Docker related environments.
-This is applicable for the [Guided installation method](../installation/guided-install/index.md), [Docker Compose installation method](../installation/docker-compose/index.md), and [Docker installation method](../installation/docker/index.md).
+This is applicable for the previous Guided installation method, the [Docker Compose installation method](../installation/docker-compose/index.md), and the [Docker installation method](../installation/docker/index.md).

 If you're running Mathesar in a Docker related environment, and your database server runs on the host machine, you will not be able to connect to it using `localhost:<db_port>`, since `localhost` would refer to the Docker environment and not to the host.